000emanresu111/reviews-api/README.md

 ```

 ### 6) Scraping
+- JustEat revews pages are built using dynamic Javascript, so an headless browser to scrape the data may be easier to setup and maintain.
 - If you want to test the scraping service, you need to have Chrome and ChromeDriver installed on your machine.
 - You can choose the latest version from [here](https://googlechromelabs.github.io/chrome-for-testing/#stable) based on your Operating System.
 - Alternatively, you can build and run the Dockerfile, which automatically downloads and install the latest version of Chrome and ChromeDriver.